 A Winter Sledding Workout!

-Sledding is a time-honored tradition that also is a surprisingly good workout.
+Sledding is a time-honored tradition that also is a surprisingly good workout plan.

 A lot of the exercise comes from toting the sled up your chosen hill, but your body also uses several muscle groups to stay on the sled.

 That’s not to say you won’t have fun if you fall off, though!
 That can make for some good laughs with the family, so don’t be afraid to let loose and enjoy yourself!

 Skiing (my absolute passion) and snowboarding are sports that may seem intimidating, but you can start participating at any time in your life.
 Not only do both activities provide amazing, full-body workouts and exercise, but they come with some pretty adorable gear and outfits, as well!